Prestijhonny/CSaP_project/README.md

 Before compiling and running the server and client, ensure that your system meets the following requirements:
 - **Operating System:** Ubuntu 22.04.1.
-  - Verify you OS's version using the following command:
+  - Verify the correct OS's version using the following command:

     <pre>uname -a </pre>